MeklitMa/Awesome-Ischemic-Stroke-Lesion-Segmentation/README.md

 ![contributing-image](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

-This repository contains a curated list of papers from our survey, _A Survey on Deep Learning for Ischemic Stroke Lesion Segmentation_, covering recent advances in deep learning-based methods.
+This repository contains a curated list of papers from our survey, _Deep Learning for Ischemic Stroke Lesion Segmentation: A Systematic Review_, covering recent advances in deep learning-based methods.

 **Please feel free to submit a pull request if you want to add related papers.**